XingxinHE/Hex/pages/parameter.md

 # 📝Definition
-A [[Declaration|declaration]] of an explicit input to a [[Function|function]] or a template.
+A [[Declaration|declaration]] of an explicit input to a [[function|function]] or a template.
 When called, a function can access the arguments passed through the names of its parameters.

 # 🧠Intuition
 A parameter is a variable in a method definition.